Saul Berman: Career

 In 1990, Berman returned to academic life, as associate professor of Jewish Studies at Stern College, and as an adjunct professor at Columbia University School of Law, where he teaches a seminar in Jewish Law.
 From 1995 to 1997, he served as Scholar in Residence at the JCC on the Palisades in New Jersey.

 Edah

 In 1997, Berman became Director of Edah, a new organization devoted to the invigoration of modern Orthodox ideology and religious life.

-Due to financial constraints, Edah was absorbed into the Yeshivat Chovevei Torah, at which Berman took on an administrative position.
+Due to financial constraints, Edah was absorbed into Yeshivat Chovevei Torah, at which Berman took on an administrative position.

 He now serves as an associate professor at Yeshiva University and teaches at Columbia University Law School.

 Works

 Berman contributed to the Encyclopedia Judaica and is the author of numerous articles which have been published in journals such as Tradition, Judaism, Journal of Jewish Studies, Dinei Yisrael, and many others.